Pak SC warns against summoning Imran Khan if detainee is not presented - ExBulletin

 Pak SC warns against summoning Imran Khan if detainee is not presented

-Pakistan Chief Justice (CJP) Gulzar Ahmed warned the Supreme Court would not hesitate to summon then-minister Imran Khan if Arif Gull, held in an internment center in Kohat since 2019, was not presented Tuesday ahead of her, Dawn new reported.
+New Delhi, Jan.
+4 (SocialNews.XYZ) Chief Justice of Pakistan (CJP) Gulzar Ahmed warned the Supreme Court would not hesitate to summon then-minister Imran Khan if Arif Gull, held in an internment center to Kohat since 2019, was not produced in front of him on Tuesday, Dawn new reported.

 “Should we seal the courts if Arif Gull can’t be produced?”
 Asked the CJP during Monday’s hearing.